ethereum/EIPs/EIPS/DebtStandard.md

 ```

 ##### changeDebtor
-This function change the debtor of a debt to msg.sender
+This function changes the debtor of a debt to msg.sender
 It should be used by exchange solutions where their original debtor is
 not responsible to pay out the debt anymore.